trombik/jekyll-site-demo-starhub/README.md

 ## Install

-First, for the repository on GitHub.
+First, fork the repository on GitHub.

 Next, checkout _your_ repository (replace `CHANGEME` with your GitHub ID).